Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/3Method.md

 }
 ```

-super() - call default contructor of the class.
+super() - call default constructor of the class.
 When there is a parameter then we need to pass parameter inside super().
 this() and super() is used for constructor chaining.

 If the parent class has a parameterised then we will have to mandatorily pass an argument to super() to call the paret class parameterised constructor.